SCK CEN: HADES

-In 1980, SCK CEN started the construction of an Underground Research Laboratory (URL) at 223 metres below the ground level to study the feasibility of geological disposal in deep clay layers in the Boom Clay Formation at the Mol site.
+In 1980, SCK CEN started the construction of an Underground Research Laboratory (URL) at 223 m below the ground level to study the feasibility of geological disposal in deep clay layers in the Boom Clay Formation at the Mol site.
 The underground laboratory was given the name HADES, god of the underworld in the Greek mythology.
 HADES is an acronym meaning: High Activity Disposal Experimental Site.
-Here, for more than 40 years, scientists perform research on the geomechanical, geochemical, mineralogical and microbiological characteristics of Boom Clay and on the interactions between the clay and the candidate materials for the waste packages.
-The underground laboratory HADES is now operated by the ESV EURIDICE, an economic partnership between SCK CEN and ONDRAF/NIRAS.
+Here, for more than 45 years, scientists perform research on the geomechanical, geochemical, mineralogical and microbiological characteristics of Boom Clay and on the interactions between the clay and the candidate materials for the waste packages.
+The underground laboratory HADES is now operated by the ESV EURIDICE, an economic partnership between SCK CEN and NIRAS.

 Snow White

 Since 2018, SCK CEN has commissioned a Snow White (JL-900) Early Warning System.
-This installation aspirates large quantities of air (900 m³/hour) across filters.
+This installation aspirates 900 m3 of air per hour across filters.
 These filters are replaced and analysed on a weekly basis.
 Because the system sucks up large quantities of air, SCK CEN can detect very low concentrations of radioactivity in the airborne dust.
 In this way, radioactive emissions, even when originating from abroad, do not remain unnoticed.
 Detection of low concentrations may indicate an abnormal emission, such as a hidden leak, or signal a nuclear incident.
+Snow White successfully detected airborne Cs-137 released during forest fires in the Chornobyl Exclusion Zone in Ukraine in 2020.